WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 because it breaks their current TLS accelerator solutions

-SIP has provided encryption of both signaling and media, through the usage of SIP over TLS and SIPS, and SRTP, respectively.
+SIP has provided encryption of both signalling and media, through the usage of SIP over TLS and SIPS, and SRTP, respectively.
 Unfortunately, these have not been widely deployed.
 The E2E nature of SRTP has made keying an ongoing challenge, with multiple technologies developed over